 Presidential hopeful Cory Booker makes several stops in Las Vegas

-“The polls have never predicted (the nominee),” U.S. Sen. and presidential candidate Cory Booker told about 100 people gathered at Cheyenne High School in North Las Vegas during his last event.
-“The people decided it.”
+“The polls have never predicted (the nominee),” U.S. Sen. and presidential candidate Cory Booker told about 100 people gathered at Cheyenne High School in North Las Vegas.

 “The polls have never predicted (the nominee),” Booker told about 100 people gathered at Cheyenne High School in North Las Vegas during the last of his four events.
 “The people decided it.”